 Every summer, many people find themselves wondering how much better off they’d be if only they’d stuck to all the resolutions they made at the beginning of the year.
 They’d be eating healthier, in better shape, maybe they’d even speak a new language.

-But no matter how much I plan out my resolutions, they always end up in the graveyard of wishful thinking.
+But no matter how well we plan out our resolutions, many inevitably end up in the graveyard of wishful thinking.

-I know I'm not the only one who feels this way, and I think it's because we take motivation for granted when setting goals.
-Since it's a feeling, we don't really know how to factor it into tactical plans.
-We just hope that initial excitement will power us through.
+That’s because we take motivation for granted when setting goals.
+Since it's a feeling, we don't really know how to factor it into tactical plans—we just hope that the initial excitement will power us through.

 In reality, motivation needs to be carefully cultivated and planned.

-This is more evident than ever in software products.
-When users aren't motivated beyond sign-up, the activation funnel will look something like this:
+This is also true in software.
+When users aren't motivated beyond sign-up, activation rates drop off.

-Given the impact activation has on the bottom line, getting users to the activation event, where they achieve real value, is one of the most important things growth teams can do.
-Far from being a nice-to-have state of mind, motivation is crucial to this process.
+Given the outsized impact of activation on your bottom line, getting users to complete your product’s activation event—through which they achieve real value and experience an aha moment—is one of the most important things growth teams can do.
+Improving and maintaining user motivation is crucial to this process.

-Here are 6 ways to keep users motivated through the activation funnel.
+6 ways to motivate users and boost activation

-Activation starts with sign-up and user onboarding.
-These first experiences are the rare moments where you might have the user’s full attention, so it’s crucial for the user onboarding experience to convey excitement and provide a warm welcome.
+Activation starts with signup and user onboarding.
+These first experiences are the rare moments where you might have the user’s full attention, so it’s crucial for your user onboarding experience to convey excitement and provide a warm welcome.